rodrigoffonseca/VMwareHorizonScripts/README.md

 The PowerShell Script [**Config-AD.ps1**](https://github.com/rodrigoffonseca/VMwareHorizonScripts/blob/main/scripts/Config-AD.ps1) will help you to configure your Active Directory Domain Service Environment with the appropriate permissions required to complete Horizon on Azure Deploy.
 It's important to highlight that your Domain Controllers can be On-Premises or on Azure.
 The Script will work for both scenarios, but it's important that in case you are using On-Premises Domain Controllers, the VNET where you will deploy Horizon must have connectivity (VPN or ExpressRoute) to your On-Premises network, where your DNS and Domain Controllers are.
+You MUST configure the script variable with the appropriate user name, group name, OU and password you want to set.
 The Script will execute the following actions:
 - Create two Bind User with Password defined by you
 - Create a Group and add the Bind users to this group